BlendVision/Android-StreamIngest-Samples/README.md

    app:layout_constraintTop_toTopOf="parent" />
 ```

+### 3. Start publish
-### 3. Listen to the stream state and connect to the RTMP server.
+Set up a stream state listener, connect to the RTMP server, and start publishing your stream by streaming name when a CONNECT_SUCCESS state is received.
 ```kotlin
 override fun onCreate(savedInstanceState: Bundle?) {
     super.onCreate(savedInstanceState)